Find Your Fish

 Lyretail Wrasse (Thalassoma lunare)

 Lyretail Wrasse (Thalassoma lunare) is a colorful saltwater fish that is often kept in an aquarium setting.
-Also known as the Lunare Wrasse, Crescent Wrasse and the Moon Wrasse, this fish has a green coloration as and adult with the striking facial and fin marks that make Wrasse fish so very popular.
+Also known as the Lunare Wrasse, Crescent Wrasse and the Moon Wrasse, this fish has a green coloration as an adult with the striking facial and fin markings that make Wrasse fish so very popular.
 As a juvenile the Lyretail Wrasse will be different colors than as an adult.
 You might not even recognize them as the change from blue, yellow, green and red variations over their lifetimes.
 You can see just how active the Moon Wrasse are in the video below...

 There are over 600 different species of Wrasse fish which makes them one of the largest families of fish in the world!
-The Lyretail Wrasse require a large aquarium of 125 gallons or more and should only be kept with other aggressive fish.
+The Lyretail Wrasse requires a large aquarium of 125 gallons or more and should only be kept with other aggressive fish.
 Watch out this species of fish can even become territorial and attack new tankmates.
-It is best to add them into the tank last if at all possibel.
-As with more Wrasses they should be given plenty of hiding spots.
+It is best to add them into the tank last if at all possible.
+As with other Wrasses, they should be given plenty of hiding spots.
 They can grow to about 10" in maximum length and should be kept in the following water conditions 72-78° F, dKH 8-12, pH 8.1-8.4, sg 1.020-1.025.
 Watch out this fish is a carnivore that will eat mantis shrimp and bristleworms, but it will not disturb your corals or live plants.
 In the aquarium the Lyretail Wrasse can be fed brine shrimp, bloodworms, flakes and marine pellet food.

 Snowflake Eel (Echidna nebulosa)